 Industry-Specific Considerations

 Different sectors have varying expectations for personal information presentation.
-Academic CVs, as explained in guidance from Oxford University, often require more detailed contact information, including institutional affiliations and research facility addresses.
 Medical professionals might include professional registration numbers, whilst those in regulated industries may need to reference specific certifications or clearances.

 Understanding these nuances ensures your personal information CV section meets industry standards without overwhelming the reader.
 For most commercial roles, however, the streamlined approach outlined earlier serves you best.